Nueces County Jail,

 Visitation

-- Visitors must be on the jail's visitation list, present valid photo identification, and may not have been incarcerated in the jail within the last six months.
+- Visitors must have a valid photo ID, be on the inmate's visitation list, and not have been incarcerated at Nueces County Jail within the last six months.

-- The facility's dress code bans shorts, hats, sunglasses, sleeveless shirts or dresses, and requires skirts to fall below the knees.
+- The dress code prohibits shorts, hats, sunglasses, sleeveless tops or dresses, and requires skirts to be below the knees.

 Communication

-- Nueces County Jail's published fee schedule charges service fees to the payer's card for phone-service deposits up to $300.
+- Nueces County Jail publishes a phone-service deposit fee schedule that charges service fees to the payer’s card for deposit ranges up to $300.

-- Kiosks accept cash (bills $5 or higher) and credit/debit cards (VISA/MasterCard) for deposits to an inmate account.
+- Kiosk deposits accept cash ($5 bills or higher) and credit/debit cards (VISA/MasterCard).

 - Kiosks are located at the Main Jail lobby (901 Leopard Street) and the McKenzie Annex (745 North Padre Island Drive) and are available 24 hours a day.